SharminiS/food-ordering-webpage/README.md

 - **CSS**: Styling language for enhancing the visual presentation of web pages.
 - **JavaScript**: Programming language for implementing interactive features and functionality.
 - **Bootstrap**: Frontend framework for building responsive and mobile-first websites.
-- **LocalStorage API**: Browser API for storing data locally in the user's browser.

 ## Installation

 To run this project locally, follow these steps:

 1. Clone this repository to your local machine using `git clone https://github.com/your-username/food-ordering-webpage.git`
-2. Navigate to the project directory: `cd food-ordering-webpage`
+3. Navigate to the project directory: `cd food-ordering-webpage`
-3. Open the `index.html` file in your web browser to view the webpage.
+4. Open the `index.html` file in your web browser to view the webpage.

 ## Usage